harcokuppens/pmwiki-cookbook-booleansearchfilter/README.md

   version `PMWIKI_VERSION` defined in the `docker-compose.yml` file.
 The webserver used is `apache` on which also `SSL` is enabled.
 The PmWiki website uses the configuration set in `local/config.php` in the local repository folder.
-It also uses the local folders `wiki.d`, `uploads`,`local` and `cookbook` by bind mounting them in the container.
+It also uses the local folders `wiki.d`, `uploads`, and `local`.

+  and `cookbook` by bind mounting them in the container.
 As developer you can then easily place your cookbook script and test pages locally and use them in the container.

   The container is run with the `root` user.
 This is the same as on a normal linux distribution where the apache server is initially run as root to be able to open